 7. Boeing F-15EX Eagle II

 However, it still remains a potent war machine.
 It is the only fighter jet in the world to score more than 100 air-to-air kills and experience no air-to-air losses.
 It has also been continuously upgraded, with its new variants featuring the most advanced technologies.

-The F-15EX, developed by Boeing, is the latest variant of the jet.
+The F-15EX Eagle II, developed by Boeing, is the latest variant of the jet.
 The aircraft features a new radar, updated avionics, and advanced weapons systems, as well as countless other improvements, ensuring its relevance in contemporary aerial warfare.

 China’s Shenyang FC-31 Gyrfalcon project initially introduced over a decade ago, is now close to fruition.
-Although the FC-31 is yet to be unveiled, the jet, under different designations, is close to becoming China’s new carrier-based jet, as well as its first 5th generation fighter, to be exported to other countries.
+Although the FC-31 is yet to be unveiled, the jet, under different designations, is close to becoming China’s new carrier-based jet.

 Although exact capabilities remain largely classified, recent images show the FC-31 with redesigned engine housing, a new canopy, and many other intriguing upgrades.